 Understand these terms before using any free images

 The following terms will come up often as we discuss free image sources.
 Read over the terms and conditions of each site you try so you know exactly when and what type of attribution is required.

 What is Creative Commons?

 Creative Commons is a nonprofit organization that enables the sharing and use of creativity and knowledge through free legal tools.
-There are various types of Creative Commons licenses that range from allowing any type of use with no attribution to allowing only certain uses and no changes.
+Various types of Creative Commons licenses range from allowing any type of use with no attribution to allowing only certain uses and no changes.

 What is public domain?

 Works in the public domain are those whose copyrights have expired, have been forfeited, or are inapplicable.
-Finding something on the internet does not mean it is in the public domain.
+Finding something online does not mean it is in the public domain.

 Royalty-free images aren’t necessarily free.
 In most cases, you’ll have to pay a one-time fee to obtain the rights to use the image.
 Then you can use it as many times as you like.
 The “free” in “royalty-free” only means that you do not have to pay royalties to the owner of the image every time you use it.
-For a comprehensive read on royalty-free images, check out this guide by Amos Struck.
+For a comprehensive read on royalty-free images, check out this guide.

 Unsplash has its own license, which essentially lets you use the images for free, in any way you like, except for using them to create a competing website.
 (We are huge fans of Unsplash here at Buffer!)